Whose Transgressions Are Easiest to Remember?

 It’s probably not hard to think of a time when someone wronged you, but how well can you recall the harms you have dealt?
 Give it a try, if you’d like: Tally the recent instances in which someone insulted you, lied to you, or harmed you in any way.
 Then make a list of your own violations.

 Each person’s scoresheet will probably differ based on how callous or careless they are, or how eagerly they perceive slights by others.
-Yet recently published studies offer evidence of an imbalance in how people recollect affronts.
+Yet a recently published series of studies offers evidence of an imbalance in how people recollect affronts.
 Harms sustained, the results suggest, may spring to mind more readily than harms inflicted.
 Particular qualities of our harm-related memories may help explain the gap.

 The participants then recalled the number of times within the previous half-year when they had been a “moral agent,” as well as times when they had been a “moral patient,” jotting down a word (such as “cheated”) that they connected with each incident.
 Overall, they recalled more instances of being harmed (2.7, on average) than causing harm (1.7).